tevaughan/how-to-program/how-to-program.md

 Since the late 1970s, though, new software has almost always been written, even for a home device, with the assistance of existing software already running.
-Also, since the late 1970s, punch cards have rarely been used; new software is usually been typed on an electronic keyboard directly into the computer's memory.
+Also, since the late 1970s, punch cards have rarely been used; new software is usually typed on an electronic keyboard directly into the computer's memory.
 Even today, each different type of device still has its own machine instructions and its own assembly language.
 One who writes a program uses these only on rare occasion, such as when the program must run extremely fast.